Kramers–Wannier duality: Intuitive idea

 The 2-dimensional Ising model exists on a lattice, which is a collection of squares in a chessboard pattern.
 With the finite lattice, the edges can be connected to form a torus.
 In theories of this kind, one constructs an involutive transform.
 For instance, Lars Onsager suggested that the Star-Triangle transformation could be used for the triangular lattice.
 Now the dual of the discrete torus is itself.
 Moreover, the dual of a highly disordered system (high temperature) is a well-ordered system (low temperature).
-This is because the Fourier transform takes a high bandwidth signal (more standard deviation) to a low one (less standard deviation).
+This is because the Fourier transform takes a high bandwidth signal (high standard deviation) to a low one (low standard deviation).
 So one has essentially the same theory with an inverse temperature.

 When one raises the temperature in one theory, one lowers the temperature in the other.
-If there is only one phase transition, it will be at the point at which they cross, at which the temperature is equal.
+If there is only one phase transition, it will be at the point at which they cross, at which the temperatures are equal.
 Because the 2D Ising model goes from a disordered state to an ordered state, there is a near one-to-one mapping between the disordered and ordered phases.

 The theory has been generalized, and is now blended with many other ideas.
 For instance, the square lattice is replaced by a circle, random lattice, nonhomogeneous torus, triangular lattice, labyrinth, lattices with twisted boundaries, chiral Potts model, and many others.

 One of the consequences of Kramers–Wannier duality is an exact correspondence in the spectrum of excitations on each side of the critical point.
-This was recently demonstrated via THz spectroscopy in 1D spin chains.
+This was recently demonstrated via THz spectroscopy in Kitaev chains.